jaedyno15/ctf_writeups/_posts/UMDCTF/2023-04-30-Jnidorino-UMDCTF.markdown

 ---

-Note: if you want the comparison code with the data already formatted then here is the script I used: [comparison_code.py](/ctf_writeups/assets/code/comparison_code.py)
+Note: if you want the comparison code with the data already formatted then here is the script I used [comparison_code.py](/ctf_writeups/assets/code/comparison_code.py)